VayerMaking/volumecontroller/Readme.md

-Using Arduino and a rotary encoder to control volume levels on your PC.
+Using Arduino or NodeMCU and a rotary encoder to control volume levels on your PC.